 In addition to being more likely to give, the Women’s Philanthropy Institute finds that women give to a greater number of causes than men.2 This coincides with intersectional research showing that women’s charitable objectives differ significantly from men’s.
 Women tend to focus giving on a specific group of causes with which they have a connection.
+We see this data represented in the Women Give 2020 report, with women giving between 60% and 70% to women’s and girl organizations.

 Social norms have also been found to influence both women and men in difference ways.
 A social norm may impact the spread of giving, such that when you see other people give, you are more likely to give yourself.
 Both men and women appear to be influenced by social norms, and report giving more when they believe that others are giving.3 However, gender differences lead to different patterns in giving.